matanabukarat/FullStackTestAutomationProject/README.md

 [[Sanity Tests]](https://github.com/matanabukarat/FullStackTestAutomationProject/tree/master/src/test/java/SanityTests)

 ### _Known Issues:_
-there is a conflict with the dependencies of appium client and appium experitest, this is a known bug not related to my project and yet to be fixed.
+there is a conflict with the dependencies of appium client and appium experitest, this is a known problem not related to my project and yet to be fixed.
 Hence, the project is for DEMO purposes only, In production it should be divided into several projects, each for every environment.